 BlueConic empowers you to know your customers and visitors better.
-A key marketing metric is your customer recognition ratio, which is the percentage of your engaged audience that is known by one or more unique identifiers.
+A key marketing metric is your customer recognition ratio, which BlueConic defines as the percentage of your engaged audience that is known by one or more unique identifiers.
 Calculate your customer recognition ratio to gather benchmark metrics and spot trends over time as your first-party data grows in BlueConic.

 BlueConic offers tools to help improve the strength of your first-party data by recognizing customers and visitors on your site.
 You can identify individual customers or visitors using numerous sources including URL parameters, third-party cookies, globally unique identifiers (GUIDs), Google Tag Manager, and BlueConic connections that exchange data with your email service provider (ESP) or through the data layer.

 To help you determine how many of your profiles have unique identifiers (think of these as ways you can spot a customer online, such as email address, profile ID, customer ID, or other unique identifier).
 Choose Insights from the BlueConic navigation bar, and select the Profile Recognition Dashboard to see a range of metrics that measure your customer recognition ratio.
 BlueConic creates this dashboard for you, and you can further customize the insights, time frame, and details of what the insights measure and visualize.